isc-projects/bind9/doc/arm/reference.rst

 Statements
 ----------
+BIND 9 supports many hundreds of statements; finding the right statement to control a specific behavior or solve a particular problem can be a daunting task.
+To simplify the task for users, all statements have been assigned one or more tags.
+Tags are designed to group together statements that have broadly similar functionality; thus, for example, all statements that control the handling of queries or of zone transfers are respectively tagged under **query** and **transfer**.

-The following table lists all statements permissible in :file:`named.conf`.
-Please note that this section is a work in progress.
+The following table lists all statements permissible in :file:`named.conf`; the next section groups the statements by tag.
+Please note that these sections are a work in progress.

 .. namedconf:statementlist::

 Statements by Tag
 -----------------

-BIND 9 supports many hundreds of statements; finding the right statement to control a specific behavior or solve a particular problem can be a daunting task.
-To simplify the task all statements have been assigned one or more tags.
-Tags are designed to group together statements that have broadly similar functionality; thus, for example, all statements that control the handling of queries or of zone transfers are respectively tagged under **query** and **transfer**.
+These tables group the various statements permissible in :file:`named.conf` by their corresponding tag.

 DNSSEC Tag Statements
 ~~~~~~~~~~~~~~~~~~~~~